Edge Information Hub: Orchestrating Satellites, UAVs, MEC, Sensing and Communications for 6G Closed-Loop Controls: Simulation Results and Discussion

 \section{Simulation Results and Discussion}

 In this section, we provide simulation results to evaluate our proposed algorithm.
 We consider an EIH-empowered $\textbf{SC}^3$ system where the EIH assists $K = 5$ robots for their control tasks.
 The locations of the robots are assumed to be randomly distributed in a circular area with a radius of $5000$ m.
 The UAV is located in the center of the circle, with the height of $100$ m.
 The bandwidth of each channel is set as $B = 5$kHz, and other parameters are set as $\beta_0 = -60$ dB and $\sigma^2 =-110$ dBm~\cite{Hua2018}.
 We assume a Low Earth Orbit (LEO) satellite, with the height of $1500$ km, and hence $\tau = 5$ ms. The power constraint and the satellite-backhaul rate constraint are set as $P_{\text{max}} = 10$ dBW and $R_{\text{max}}^{\text{U2S}} = 50$ Mbps unless specified otherwise.
-For the computing parameters, we set $\alpha = 100$ CPU cycles/bit, and $\beta = 50$ CPU cycles/bit.
-Unless specified otherwise, the maximal CPU frequency of the MEC server is set as $F_{\text{max}} = 5$ GHz.
+For the computing parameters, we set $\alpha = 100$ CPU cycles/bit, $\beta = 50$ CPU cycles/bit, and $D_k = 300$ kilobits.
+Unless specified otherwise, the maximal CPU frequency of the MEC server is set as $F_{\text{max}} = 5$ GHz, and the data compression ratio is set as $\rho = 0.2$.